 Ashton House School and EYFS setting recognises the importance of creating and promoting a safe, caring and secure environment in which every child can flourish, develop and succeed.
-The school understands that safeguarding is everyone's responsibility and that all members of the school community play an important role in implementing this policy and procedure.
+The school understands that safeguarding is everyone's responsibility and that it is important that all members of the school community recognize that they play an important role in implementing this policy and procedure.
 The school will achieve this by pursuing the following principles.